Steven Levitsky

-Steven Levitsky (born January 17, 1968) is an American political scientist and Professor of Government at Harvard University.
+Steven Robert Levitsky (born January 17, 1968) is an American political scientist and professor of government at Harvard University and a senior fellow for democracy at the Council on Foreign Relations.
+He is also a senior fellow at the Kettering Foundation, an American non-partisan research foundation.

 A comparative political scientist, his research interests focus on Latin America and include political parties and party systems, authoritarianism and democratization, and weak and informal institutions.

 He is notable for his work on competitive authoritarian regimes and informal political institutions.

-At Harvard, Levitsky also serves on the Executive Committees of both the Weatherhead Center for International Affairs and the David Rockefeller Center for Latin American Studies.

-Education
+An expert on Latin America, Levitsky co-authored the 2018 best seller How Democracies Die with Daniel Ziblatt (an expert on authoritarianism in interwar Europe), warning that Donald Trump and the Republican Party were engaging in rhetoric and actions that have parallels with the breakdown of democracy in other regions and historical periods.

+Early life

+Levitsky was raised in Ithaca, New York.
+His father was a professor of psychology at Cornell University.

+He studied Spanish in high school and became aware of the Reagan administration policies toward Central America.
+As an undergraduate, he took some courses about Latin America and "fell in love with the region".
+In the summer of 1989, he visited Managua, Nicaragua, to do research for his senior thesis.

-Levitsky received a B.A. in political science from Stanford University in 1990 and a Ph.D, also in political science, from the University of California, Berkeley in 1999.
+Levitsky received a B.A. in political science from Stanford University in 1990 and a Ph.D. in political science from the University of California, Berkeley, in 1999.

-Academia
+Academic career

 Career

 After obtaining his Ph.D. in 1999, Levitsky was a visiting fellow at the University of Notre Dame's Kellogg Institute for International Studies.

-He joined Harvard University as Assistant Professor of Government in 2000.
-There, he went on to serve as the John L. Loeb Associate Professor of the Social Sciences (2004-2008) before receiving tenure as Professor of Government in 2008.
-At Harvard, Levitsky also sits on the Executive Committees of the Weatherhead Center for International Affairs and the David Rockefeller Center for Latin American Studies.
+The next year, he joined Harvard University as an assistant professor of government.
+There he went on to serve as the John L. Loeb Associate Professor of the Social Sciences (2004–2008) before receiving tenure as a full professor of government in 2008.
+Although he had enjoyed living and studying in the San Francisco Bay Area, he always identified more strongly with the East Coast and was happy to return east when he joined Harvard.

+At Harvard, Levitsky also sits on the executive committees of the Weatherhead Center for International Affairs and the David Rockefeller Center for Latin American Studies.